Wang-BrainBody-Lab/Documentation/nextflow_pipeline_setup.md

 - to see your screen sessions: `use screen -ls`
 - to quit any screen session: `screen -S <session ID> -X quit`
+- If you cancel the corresponding SLURM job, the screen session will also be terminated.

 ```bash
 #!/bin/bash